zackhorvath/zack.zip/content/post/2024-welcome-to-my-garage/index.md

 ## First!
 Hey there,

 This post serves as the quintessential "first!" post on any blog to make sure that the wiring is all glued together properly.
-I'm super excited to have a place to be able to write long-form content, such as guides and walkthroughs, that aren't appropriate for other platforms.
+I'm super excited to have a place to be able to write long-form content, such as guides and walkthroughs which aren't appropriate for other platforms.

 ## Facts for Nerds
 This blog was built with [Hugo](https://gohugo.io/) and a customized [Stack](https://stack.jimmycai.com/) theme; the beauty of this combination is that the entirity of this website is actually static!
 There's no databases, nor crazy hosting setups.